 - 8 ounces whole wheat penne pasta

-- 2 tbsp unsalted butter
+- 2 tablespoon unsalted butter

 - 5 cloves garlic minced

-- 1 tbsp whole wheat flour
+- 1 tablespoon whole wheat flour

 - 1 cup whole milk

-- 1 tbsp cream cheese
+- 1 tablespoon cream cheese

-- 1/4 cup chicken broth or more, to taste
+- ¼ cup chicken broth or more, to taste

 - salt and pepper to taste